Thursday, June 04, 2020

 Ancient Chinese historical records refer to felt as early as 2300 B.C.
 China's warriors equipped themselves with shields, clothes, and hats made of felt, for protection; they also used felt boats.
 At public functions, the Chinese emperor was carried into the presence of his subjects sitting on a large felt mat.

 By the Middle Ages many legends existed as to the origins of felting including the claim Noah discovered it.
 According to the legend when he built an ark he covered the floor with sheep's wool and loaded it with his family, their household belongings, and livestock for food.
 However, the weather suddenly turned bad and rainwater came pouring in.
 Inside were many people and animals moving about; the heat produced from this was almost overwhelming.
 The water and heat combined with repeated trampling on the wool made become a flat sheet of felt.
 Another variation on the theological theme described a barefoot holy man walking through the desert, leading his camel.
 With the mid-day sun the sand became too hot and he could no longer walk.
 Almost by divine guidance he suddenly tore off clumps of the camel's hair and wrapped them around his feet.
 Finally sunset came and the heat subsided.
 Removing the clumps of camel hair, he noticed that the camel hair on the soles of his feet had become flat and solid.
 His sweat had added moisture, the sand had added heat, and the action of walking on the camel hair had entangled it, turning it into flat sheets of felt.

-Perhaps the complete seal of approval came when a Pope during the Middle Ages was troubled with sore feet and decided to use some animal wool to pad his shoes.
-Bliss resulted and felt “tootsie rolls” were given the papal, pedal seal of approval.
+When a Pope during the Middle Ages was troubled with sore feet, he decided to use some animal wool to pad his shoes.
+Bliss resulted and felt “tootsie rolls” were given the Papal Pedal Seal of Approval.